 How the victim gets their credentials

 Now we will play the victim.
-Remember, we are still in the process of attacking.
+Remember, we're still at of the attack.
 So we go to the victim's machine.
 The victim goes and opens their Gmail.
 In this case, it's Bob.

 So Bob logs into his Gmail account.
 He sees a new message and opens it.
 He checks to see what people are tweeting about him.
 He gets there and realizes he needs to log in.
 So Bob logs into his Twitter account by clicking login.

-Then the victim gives us the email and password access, what we see from the attacker's side and below you see how things look from the attacker's side.
+Then the victim puts in their email and password, what we see from the attacker's side and below you see how things look from the attacker's side.

 Using machine learning and AI in phishing attacks